chrisUnivers/chrism-resume/cpp_journey/README.md

 ## To run the project
-  * change into the `minecraft-design-ptrn` directory, then change into the `MinecraftWorld` directory.
-In this last directory has a make file.
+  * change into the `minecraft-design-ptrn` directory which has instruction on how to compile and run project.
-    + The project, currently only the biomes factory, is ran through a make file.
-To run simply type in the command line the following commands:
-    - make
-    - ./biomeTest

 ## Repo info
   * This repository contains c++ code that's not apart of any school projects.
 It's meant to demostrate non trivial, std::vector<int> x = {1}; c++ concepts I know.